Getting angry because you can’t find out how to use your WD My Passport on a Mac? Or

 - For copy or pasting files of specific types of e.g. Music or Photos

-- Transfer files from one Mac to another, perhaps taking your My Passport to another location
+- Transfer files from one Mac to another

-- Share files between a Mac and a PC
+- or to share your documents between a Mac and a PC

 You can have your Passport drive specific to one thing.
 Say backups or split up or partitioned for several roles.